Saturday, August 3, 2019

 Whoa.
 Hold the phone.
 That's it.
 Right there.

-Never mind whether or not you think we are a Christian nation.
-That's a whole 'nother long and circular discussion, and many folks might be surprised to learn which side of that debate I come down on (and others might not).
+might be surprised to learn which side of that debate I come down on (and

-And never mind the whole question of whether our history is 100% something to be proud of.
+100% something to be proud of.
 Again, a subject so dense with potential that it generates its own gravitational field.

 I really, really don't want to focus on any of that.

-What bothered me this morning is that our opening hymn, our call to worship, did not worship God.
+call to worship, did not worship God.
 It worshiped America the Beautiful.
-And to me, that is disturbing.
+And

 We worship the God who bestowed them upon us.

-“America the Beautiful,” as much as I love it, praises America.
+America.
 That's maybe a fine thing to do.
 But not in church.
-Not in a service meant to praise God.
-Because among other things, it elevates the state to a place that should be preserved for God alone.
+Not in a service

-Also consider that there are people who come to church who may not agree with the sentiments of “America the Beautiful.”
+the Beautiful.”
 Who are visitors from another country, or who live in this country, and maybe even think it has a lot of potential, but who aren't all that enamored of the pilgrim's feet or the alabaster cities.
 And that is their right.
 Absolutely that is their right.
 The state does not get to dictate their feelings or opinion.
 And when it comes to feelings or opinions about the state, neither does the church.

 People come to church to praise God.
 They come to a Lutheran church to praise God in a way that has been defined by the Lutheran church.
 It should be fairly predictable.
 If they have sought out a Lutheran worship service, then the hymns, the readings, the liturgy, should be pretty much in line with how they themselves feel about God.
 But they should not be expected to feel the same way about America as Katharine Lee Bates did.
 Again, don't get me wrong: Despite our many sins, I swell with pride at being an American.
 But I don't assume that everyone who comes to my church does.
 Or at least they shouldn't have to.
 Their sentiment about the state should not be an issue in a worship service.
 In the same way that my child should not have to say “Hail Mary, full of grace” at a public school basketball game (or risk feeling conspicuous by not saying it), neither should someone at a their church feel compelled to sing a secular song praising a secular thing that is not part of church doctrine.